-The tenant is under an obligation to use the property in accordance with the legal permitted use.
-See 1.4 Proposals for Reform on the new classes of use.
+The tenant is under obligation to use the property in accordance with the legal permitted use.
+See 2.8 Permitted Uses of Real Estate under Zoning or Planning Law on the new classes of use.
 In addition, a lease will usually specify that a tenant cannot use the property for any illegal or immoral purpose.
-Further restrictions on use can be agreed as part of the lease negotiations.
-A landlord is also able to restrict the use of the property by agreement with the tenant.
-For example, if one tenant on an estate has entered into an exclusivity agreement for a specific type of use of a property (eg, an Indian restaurant) then the landlord will be able to restrict the use of other properties on the estate within this area to enable the exclusivity agreement to be complied with.
+Further restrictions on use can be agreed upon as part of the lease negotiations.
+A landlord can restrict the use of the property by agreement with the tenant.
+For example, if one tenant on an estate has entered into an exclusivity agreement for a specific type of use of a property (eg, an Indian restaurant), then the landlord can restrict the use of other properties on the estate within this area in order to comply with the exclusivity agreement.

 A lease will prohibit the tenant from undertaking any external or internal structural work to the property without the landlord’s consent.
 Even internal, non-structural alterations to the property usually require the landlord’s consent in the form of a licence to alter.

 One of the key statutory regulations which applies to commercial leases is the Landlord and Tenant Act 1954.
 This legislation provides business tenants with security of tenure unless the statutory provisions are formally contracted out.